-This site is located in a stable residential area and is surrounded by single-family homes.
-The site fronts on Kings Avenue and the elevated ALRT guideway borders the site to the south.
-Another CD-1 zoned residential site is located immediately to the west on Kings Avenue and Earles Street.
+This site is located in a stable residential area and is flanked by single-family homes to the north and east.
+The site fronts on 28th Avenue and on Kaslo Street.
+The depressed ALRT guideway borders the south side of the site.
+Two other CD-1 zoned multiple residential sites are located immediately to the north across 28th Avenue and to the south across the below grade ALRT guideway.

-Although there are few prominent design elements in the surrounding neighbourhood there is potential for emphasizing the positive characteristics to create an more identifiable community.
+Although there are few prominent design elements in the surrounding neighbourhood, there is potential for emphasizing positive features to create a more identifiable community.
 Elements that establish character include topography, view, landscaping, building scale and building features such as roof types, windows, entrances and finishing materials.